Rihany/Khaled-Alaa---F.T-of-ESD/README.md

 Issues :

--> May face an inaccurate behavior if you use bouncing switches.
+-> May face an inaccurate behavior if you use bouncing switches, but if ues test this project with any simulation application (like Proteus) you will not face any problem.